ept-team/equinor-ctf-2022/writeups/Forensics/Never Gonna Give You Up/coldboots/README.md

 ## Flag
 `EPT{the_action_or_fact_of_persisting}`

-Thanks a lot to EPT and Equinor for the great challenges, good company, an absolutely amazing onsite event and keeping the CTFtime second place spot nice and warm for us before we snatch it back!
+Thanks a lot to EPT and Equinor for the great challenges, good company, an absolutely amazing onsite event and keeping the CTFtime second place nice and warm for us before we snatch it back!